Hair dye is great, it lets you change the color of your hair subtly or dramatically to give you a brand-new look.

 It may seem like the only way to fix it is with the bleach they refused to use in the first place.

-Before you run and grab that hair bleach, however, here are some other options available.
+Before you run and grab that hair bleach, however, you need to know that there are other avenues to salvage the situation.

 When you dye your hair a darker color than it already is, the hair dye is much less damaging, and (depending on the developer used) less permanent.